WICG/turtledove/FLEDGE.md

 };
 const result = await navigator.runAdAuction(myAuctionConfig);

-// If `result` is a `FencedFrameConfig` object, it must be used with fenced frame
+// If `result` is a `FencedFrameConfig` object, it must be used with a fenced frame
 // element via its `config` attribute.
 Otherwise, it's a `urn:uuid` for an iframe. if (window.FencedFrameConfig && result instanceof FencedFrameConfig) fencedFrame.config = result;